 But, because the modern world is so digitized, a high-tech living experience is no longer an amenity.
 Instead, it’s now a necessity that renters expect.
 And keeping up with the latest proptech trends is the best way to stay ahead of the game.

 Pro tip: Implementing new proptech solutions at your property doesn’t have to mean flipping your entire property upside down.
 Instead, turning your traditional building into a smart one can entail simply swapping a handful of your current systems for proptech options!

-Here are the top proptech innovations to incorporate into your property in 2022:
+Here are the top proptech innovations to add to your property:

 - Smart locks are electromechanical lock systems powered by smartphones.
 They’re locked and unlocked remotely using an app.

 - Amenity reservation platforms make it easy for you and your tenants to reserve amenity spaces.
 A facet of property management software, amenity reservation platforms can be in-app or online and automatically assign access permissions to tenants once your staff approves the requests.

 - Self-guided tours are key in the current and future real estate market because prospects want to tour properties at their convenience.
 So, offer self-guided tours powered by tech that allow prospects to view a property on their own.
 This also frees up time for your leasing agent, who won’t have to lead tours all day but instead can spend more time developing relationships with prospects.

 - Smart lighting controls are a small convenience that can be a big help for your residents, allowing them to switch lights on or off remotely.
 For example, a resident can turn lights on for pets even if they’re out later than expected.
 Conversely, they can turn off lights they accidentally left on to keep energy bills low.